CSI-DMCE-2023/Shopping-Website-PHP-HacktoberFest-2023/README.md

    ```bash
    git clone https://github.com/ayusshh19/Hacktoberfest-php.git
    ```
-- Make Database namec- "shopping" in your phpmyadmin
+- Make Database namec- "hacktoberfest" in your phpmyadmin
 - run project and make changes with respect to issues

 #### Commit your changes: